loboris/MicroPython_ESP32_psRAM_LoBo/README.md

 # ESP32 Template Plus #

-## Work In Progress!!!
-The code in this repo should be considered alpha and not used in production environments. ##

 This repository contains an esp-idt template on steroids: in a few minutes you can have a fully functional build to flash your ESP32 with, and to jumpstart your own project.
 I made it to test my tiny [M5Stack](http://www.m5stack.com/) and it works good for me.
 I hope you enjoy it too.